paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 #### Effective Date of 1988 Amendment
 Amendment by Pub.
 L. 100–238 effective 90 days after Jan.
 8, 1988, see section 261(a) of Pub.
 L. 100–238, set out as a note under [section 4054 of this title](./chapter-052-foreign-service.md#section-4054).

+#### Electronic Medical Records Requirement
+Pub.
+L. 118–159, div.
+G, title LXXI, § 7103(b), Dec.
+23, 2024, 138 Stat.
+2522, provided that: “Not later than December 31, 2027, the Secretary [of State] shall have fully implemented an electronic medical records process or system for all Foreign Service personnel and their Eligible Family Members that eliminates reliance on paper medical records and includes appropriate safeguards to protect personal privacy.”

 #### Improving Mental Health Services for Foreign and Civil Servants
 Pub.
 L. 118–31, div.
 F, title LXII, § 6222(a), Dec.
 22, 2023, 137 Stat.
 978, provided that: “(a) Additional Personnel to Address Mental Health.—“(1) In general.—The Secretary [of State] shall seek to increase the number of personnel within the Bureau of Medical Services to address mental health needs for both foreign and civil servants. “(2) Employment targets.—Not later than 180 days after the date of the enactment of this division [Dec.
 22, 2023], the Secretary shall seek to employ not fewer than 10 additional personnel in the Bureau of Medical Services, compared to the number of personnel employed as of the date of the enactment of this division.”